 Introduction Java Spring Interview Questions And Answers

-The Java Spring framework includes several modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework basically works on two design principles i.e., Dependency Injection and Aspect-Oriented Programming.
-One of the main advantages of using Java Spring is that – the inbuilt of spring framework will handle most of the low-level features of building a web application which allows a developer to focus on business logic and other features.
-Even though the framework is little old, it keeps getting updated and streamlined continuously.
+The Java Spring framework includes several modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework basically works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
+One of the main advantages of using Java Spring is that – the inbuilt spring framework will handle most of the low-level features of building a web application which allows a developer to focus on business logic and other features.
+Even though the framework is a little old, it keeps getting updated and streamlined continuously.

 In this article, we are going to look at some of the most important and top 2020 Java Spring Interview Questions that are frequently asked in an interview.
 All these questions are divided into two parts are as follows:

 This first part covers basic Interview Questions and Answers